Imagine pulling down the sheets for a good night’s rest only to discover tiny little worm-like critters in your bed!

 Carpet beetles are a common pest, so it’s not unusual for their larvae to end up in your bed or clothing.
 These are usually carrot-shaped with brown, black, or yellow tones and long hairs.
 Some also have stripes.

 These critters are tiny (between 1/8 and 1/4 inches long), but highly destructive.
-They love to snack on fabric, feathers, fur, leather, and wool; as well as crumbs and even the corpses of other insects.
+They love to snack on fabric (including both synthetic and natural fibers), feathers, fur, leather, and wool; as well as food crumbs and even the corpses of other insects.

-Worst of all, they will often migrate from room to room in search of food, often going hungry for long periods of time along the way.
+Worst of all, carpet beetle larvae will often migrate from room to room in search of food.
+They can go hungry for long periods of time while searching for the perfect snack.

 2. Clothes Moth Larvae

 Moth larvae love snacking on fabric, especially old clothes that have been put in storage for long periods of time.
 But that doesn’t mean they won’t pop up on your bed sheets.
-A few different common moths count as clothes moths.
+A few different common moths have the nickname of clothes moth.

 These little bed worms tend to pop up in similar conditions that attract bed bugs.
 Their diet includes all sorts of organic debris, including: dust, feathers, fur, hair, leather, lint, and paper.

 They don’t care if your sheets are natural or synthetic.
 Linens which have been stained by body oils, sweat, or spilled drinks are especially attractive to them.

-Most clothes moth larvae tend to be a creamy white with a brown head and up to 1/2 inches long.
+Most clothes moth larvae tend to be a creamy white with a brown head.
+They measure up to 1/2 inches long.
 Larvae of the webbing clothes moth leave trails of silk webbing and will line tunnels through your fabrics with silk.
 Note that some species of baby moths may have a more brownish appearance.

-Obviously, the easiest way to identify your bed worms as moths is to identify a moth infestation.
+Obviously, the easiest way to identify your bed worms as moths is to identify an adult moth infestation.
 This greatly reduces the chances of mistaking the larvae for that of another critter.